Merlin-Collaboration/Merlin/Documentation/pages/APIChanges.md

 The variables type, location and sd have been removed from each particle.
 These were specific to debugging scattering code and so this removes unnecessary overhead to other simulations.

+Each particle has an int64_t id value, which can be used if a process needs to track additional information about specific particles.

 ## FlukaCollimationOutput and TrackingOutputAV removed

 These were used for specific studies.
 If needed they can be found in the 5.03 release an integrated into a user application.